galaxian85/react-url-shortener/README.md

 - Express
 - Typescript
 - Sqlite3
+- Redis

 ## Live demo

 https://url-shortener-9527.herokuapp.com/

 ## Run locally

+*This app use [Redis](https://redis.io/) as cache, you need install Redis first if you don't have one.*

 1. Clone the repository and change directory.